Stephen REAY (1782–1861)

 DEATH OF THE LAUDIAN PROFESSOR OF ARABIC. — The Rev. Stephen Reay, Laudian Professor of Arabic, died at his residence, St. Giles’s, in this city, on Monday last, aged 70.
 The deceased Professor was Sub-Librarian of the Bodleian, and formerly Vice-Principal of St. Alban Hall.
 Mr. Reay succeeded Dr. Wyndham Knatchbull as Professor of Arabic in 1840.

-He died intestate, and his wealth at death was £8,000.
 The following obituary appeared in the Gentleman’s Magazine of April 1861:

 Professor Stephen Reay.